-This year's ERS Congress programme on rare ILDs and DPLDs primarily encompassed clinical research, providing new insights into clinical and radiological manifestations, as well as phenotyping under-recognised entities.
+This year's congress programme on rare ILDs and DPLDs primarily encompassed clinical research, providing new insights into clinical and radiological manifestations, as well as phenotyping underrecognized entities.

 An Italian retrospective cohort in patients with pulmonary alveolar proteinosis (PAP) aimed to identify predictors for fibrotic evolution.
-Out of 64 patients included, 12 developed pulmonary fibrosis within

-8 years of follow-up.
-Distinct clinical and therapeutic modalities have been identified among patients with fibrotic and nonfibrotic groups.
+Out of 64 patients included, 12 developed pulmonary fibrosis within 8 years of follow up.
+Distinct clinical and therapeutic modalities have been identified among patients with fibrotic and non-fibrotic groups.
 The fibrotic group had a slightly female predominance (58.3%), with a mean age at diagnosis of 46 years.
-Two-thirds of patients underwent at least one session of whole lung lavage (WLL); 44% had more than one session and in 50% of cases WLL was followed by inhaled granulocyte-macrophage colony-stimulating factor (GM-CSF).
-In contrast, the nonfibrotic group had a male predominance (73%) and younger age at diagnosis (41 years).
-Around 73% had received one session of WLL and 40% had received more sessions.
-In only 23% of cases was WLL followed by inhaled GM-CSF.
-In a multivariate regression analysis, D{LCO} (p=0.002) and partial pressure of oxygen (p=0.011) at diagnosis were significantly associated with fibrosis development [42].
+Two third of patients underwent at least 1 session of whole lung lavage (WLL).
+44% had more than 1 session and in 50% of cases WLL was followed by inhaled granulocyte-macrophage colony stimulating factor (GM-CSF).
+In contrast, the non-fibrotic group had a male predominance (73%) and younger age at diagnosis (41 years).
+Around 73% had received one session of WLL and 40 % had received more sessions.
+In only 23% of cases, WLL was followed by inhaled GM-CSF.
+In a multivariate regression analysis, DLCO (p=0.002) and partial pressure of oxygen (p=0.011) at diagnosis were significantly associated with fibrosis development [42].

-In a small single-centre Spanish retrospective cohort of lymphangioleiomyomatosis (LAM) (sporadic LAM (n=10 patients) and associated with tuberous sclerosis complex (TSC LAM); n=8 patients), sporadic LAM patients were older at diagnosis (55 versus 34 years old), with 44% of patients having obstructive lung physiology with mean FEV1 of 69% of predicted.
-The mean annual FEV1 and D{LCO} decline was 1.4% and 2.4%, respectively. mTOR inhibitors were used in 61%.
-Sporadic LAM had worse prognosis: one patient underwent lung transplantation and two other patients died during a mean follow-up of 15 years [43].
-Another small retrospective Portuguese cohort of 12 patients with LAM evaluated medium-term tolerance of mTOR inhibitors.
+In a small single-center Spanish retrospective cohort of lymphangioleimyomatosis (sporadic-LAM [n=10 patients] and associated with tuberous sclerosis complex [TSC-LAM; n=8 patients]), S-LAM patients were older at diagnosis (55 vs 34 years old), with 44% of patients having obstructive lung physiology with mean FEV1 of 69% of predicted.
+The mean annual FEV1 and DLCO decline was 1.4% and 2.4%, respectively.
+MTOR inhibitors were used in 61%.
+S-LAM had worse prognosis: 1 patient underwent lung transplantation and 2 other patients died during a mean follow-up of 15 years [43].
+Another small retrospective Portuguese cohort of 12 patients with LAM evaluated medium-term tolerance of m-TOR inhibitors.
 They found a maintained positive effect of sirolimus at 1 and 2 years of follow-up in treated patients (n=8), with good drug tolerance and no side-effects.
-These results support the long-term use of sirolimus in patients with LAM [44].
+These results support long-term use of sirolimus in patients with LAM [44].

-A British case series of 10 patients with nitrofurantoin-induced ILD aimed to describe this neglected entity of drug-induced ILD.
+A British case series of 10 patients with nitrofurantoin induced ILD aimed to describe this neglected entity of drug-induced ILD.
 The median age of women receiving nitrofurantoin for recurrent urinary tract infection was 80 years.
 The mean duration between nitrofurantoin initiation and ILD diagnosis was 17 months.
-The mean blood eosinophil count was 0.19×10^9 /L with mean FVC at presentation of 80% pred.
-The HRCT showed peribronchovascular ground glass and septal thickening in the majority of patients, while isolated consolidations and the UIP pattern was less commonly observed.
+The mean blood eosinophils' count was 0.19 109/L with mean FVC at presentation of 80% predicted.
+The HRCT showed peribronchovascular ground glass and septal thickening in the majority of patients, while isolated consolidations and usual interstitial pneumonia pattern was less commonly observed.
 Nitrofurantoin discontinuation led to improvement in 60% of cases.
-Glucocorticoids were used in four patients because of persisting ILD despite nitrofurantoin discontinuation [45].
+Glucocorticoids were used in 4 patients because of persisting ILD despite nitrofurantoin discontinuation [45].